-- No smooth curves in this figure either, unlike 2011 traces - The behaviour of curves for 7a (priority) is almost the opposite of 2011, i.e. in-between priorities have higher kill rates while priorities at the extremum have lower kill rates.
-This could also be due bt the inherent distribution of job terminations; - Event execution time curves are quite different than 2011, here it seems there is a good correlation between short task execution times and finish event rates, instead of the U shape curve in 2015 DSN - In figure 23 cluster behaviour seems quite uniform - Machine concurrency seems to play little role in the event termination distribution, as for all concurrency factors the kill rate is at 90%.
+- The behaviour of the curves in the task priority distributions (in Figure 21 and Figure 22) for the 2019 traces is almost the opposite of the 2011 ones, i.e. in-between priorities have higher kill rates while priorities at the extremum have lower kill rates; - The event execution time curves (in Figure 23 and Figure 24) for the 2019 traces are quite different than 2011 ones, here it seems there is a good correlation between short task execution times and finish event rates, instead of the "U shape" curve found in the Rosá et al. 2015 DSN paper [2]; - The behaviour among different clusters for the event execution time distributions in Figure 24 seem quite uniform; - The machine concurrency metric, for which a distribution of event rates is computed in Figure 25 and Figure 26, seems to play little role in the event termination distribution, as for all concurrency factors the KILL event rate is around 90% with little fluctuation.

-7.2 Event Rates vs. Requested Resources, Resource Reservation, and Resource Utilization
+7.2 Task Event Rates vs. Requested Resources, Resource Reservation, and Resource Utilization